-Whether it is the National Japan Bowl in Washington, or a Japan Bowl elsewhere in the United States or around the world, the goals of every Japan Bowl are the same:
+Whether it is the National Japan Bowl in Washington DC, or a Japan Bowl elsewhere in the United States or around the world, the goals of every Japan Bowl are the same:

-- To encourage and incentivize students to study Japanese at the high school level and maintain that connection to Japan beyond their high school years. - To provide students the opportunity to meet peers who share their passion for Japan's language and culture and engage with Japanese culture in ways they may not otherwise be able to. - To bring together a variety of stakeholders from government and nongovernmental organizations to non-profit organizations, academic institutions and any others who share an interest in promoting Japanese language education and supporting "the next generation" of leaders in the relationship with Japan
+- To encourage and incentivize students to study Japanese at the high school level and maintain that connection to Japan beyond their high school years. - To provide students the opportunity to meet peers who share their passion for Japan's language and culture and engage with Japanese culture in ways they may not otherwise be able to. - To bring together a variety of stakeholders, including government, nongovernmental and non-profit organizations, academic institutions, and any others who share an interest in promoting Japanese language education and supporting "the next generation" of leaders in the relationship with Japan. - To help enable Japanese language education at the high school level in the United States and beyond.